Altanb1337/Growtopia-Private-Server/README.md

 # Growtopia Private Server Source Code
 **This is a re created version of [GrowtopiaNoobs' Project](https://github.com/LucarioGamer/GrowtopiaServer)**.
-Use this as your own will
+Use this for your own will

 > **The header files are already filtered.
 There's nothing that you need to worry about regarding the category**